-The MiSUPER project’s goal was to increase awareness of opioid misuse in rural communities regarding prevention, addiction treatment options, and recovery support so that community members and healthcare professionals can recognize signs of misuse, suggest options for professional treatments and support those in recovery.
+The MiSUPER project’s goal was to increase awareness of opioid misuse in rural communities regarding prevention, addiction treatment options, and recovery support so that community members and healthcare professionals can recognize signs of problematic opioid use, suggest options for professional treatments, and support those in recovery.

 In Michigan . . .

-people die every day from opioid overdose.
+people die every day from opioid overdose (2021)

 people died from opioid-related overdoses in 2021